-UMass Dartmouth's Black History 4 Seasons Council announces events for the 2017-2018 academic year.
+UMass Dartmouth's Black History 4 Seasons Council announces events for the 2019 spring semester.

 All events are free to UMassD students.

 Partnering with the Black History 4 Seasons Council

 The Black History 4 Seasons Council offers events focused on engaging students and the broader community in deeper conversations and ongoing dialogue about the African American experience.
 If you are interested in partnering with the Council, or if you are planning an event that you would like to have added to our calendar, please contact Donna Moore at 508.999.9222 or firstname.lastname@example.org.